Dr. med. Dirk Manski

 Intracavernosal Injection Therapy

 Side effects of intracavernosal injections: painful injection, which can be avoided by slow injection.
-5% prolonged erection, 1% risk of priapism.
-Fibrosis of the erectile tissue 2%. hematoma 8% .
+5% prolonged erection, 1% risk of priapism, fibrosis of the erectile tissue 2%, and hematoma 8%.

 Transurethral administration of Alprostadil (MUSE)

-Transurethral administration of alprostadil in form of a gel is an effective treatment option, which is helpful in patients with fear of intracavernosal injections.
-The abbreviation MUSE stands for Medicated Urethral System for Erection.
-The effectiveness is controversial.
+Transurethral administration of alprostadil as a gel or suppository is an effective treatment option, which is helpful in patients with a fear of intracavernosal injections.
+The brand MUSE stands for Medicated Urethral System for Erection.
+The effectiveness is lower than PDE5 inhibitors or intracavernosal injections.

 Vacuum Erection Device